OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 1.10 Who Can Access My Account and for What Purpose?

-You authorize us to provide information about and to make changes to your account, including new or extended Service Commitments and the purchase of Products and/or Services, upon the direction of any person able to provide information we deem sufficient to identify you.
-Individuals that can provide information we deem sufficient to identify you and that also have access to a device that is billed to your account may register for secondary access to your account in AT&T's online account management system ("myAT&T").
-Such access will include, but is not limited to, the ability to view your account information, make changes to the plans under your account, perform upgrades, view payment information, etc. You will receive a notification that secondary access through myAT&T has been granted to your account.
-You may terminate such secondary access by contacting customer service at 800.331.0500.
-In addition, you may designate individuals who are authorized to make certain changes to your account ("Authorized Users").
-You are responsible for all changes made by such Authorized Users or action taken as a result of secondary access to your myAT&T account, including but not limited to new or extended Service Commitments and the purchase of Products or Services.
+You may add an Authorized/Approved User to Your account.
+Doing so authorizes Us to provide the Authorized/Approved User with information about, and access to, Your account.
+Authorized/Approved Users include:

+(a) A person authorized by You to act on Your behalf with respect to Your account when the person is in a retail store;

+(b) A person who calls into customer service and provides sufficient account information. and

+(c) A person who registers for secondary access to Your account in AT&T's online account management system, provides sufficient account information, and has access to a device that is billed to Your account.

+Authorized/Approved Users can view Your account and payment information, make changes to the plans under Your account, purchase devices including via financing agreements, add new lines of service, and perform other account functions.
+You are responsible for all changes made or actions taken by Authorized/Approved Users.

+By taking these actions as Your agent, Authorized/Approved Users authorize Us to perform a credit check on You, share Your credit information between Us and our Affiliates, and obtain a credit report on You from a consumer reporting agency.

+You may remove an Authorized/Approved User at any time by contacting Us.
+The removal will take effect after we have a reasonable opportunity to process the request.
+If You remove an Authorized/Approved User, we recommend that You reset your account passcode and online credentials.

 You consent to the use by us or our authorized agents of regular mail, predictive or autodialing equipment, email, text messaging, facsimile or other reasonable means to contact you to advise you about our Services or other matters we believe may be of interest to you.
 In any event, we reserve the right to contact you by any means regarding customer service-related notifications, or other such information.

 2.0 HOW DO I RESOLVE DISPUTES WITH AT&T?
 2.1 Dispute Resolution By Binding Arbitration